kgd-al/kgd-al.github.io/md/research/er/revolve.md

 ---
-layout: base
+layout: research_item
-title: Evolutionary Robotics (3D)
+title: Revolve
+order: 1
+stub: True
 ---

 This is an item describing about the revolve robots from the VU